PINN-Well-opening-and-closing-events/Yads/README.md

     - run reservoir simulations for CO2 storage
     - couple simulations with machine learning models

+## Tutorials
+Tutorials explaining the main functionalities of the library are available in example/tutorial.
+The final objective being the modifification of standard numerical schemes and combine it with machine-learning methods.

+## Black-box machine learning model for 1D piston flow

+This work is part of the CEMRACS 2023 () on Scientific Machine-Learning.
+A 1D piston flow is setup with a gradient of pressure from the left to the right.
+Given different left boundary conditions in pressure and a constant step of time, we generate saturation and pressure profiles at different times.
+Finally, we learn the solution in pressure and saturation to evolve from a time t to the next timestep t+dt using a neural network.

+INCLUDE IMAGES: Learning set example / Prediction example / Auto-regressive example

+Example saturation and pressure profiles obtained at different times with a left boundary pressure of NN MPA.

+Predicted saturation and pressure profiles at different times given previous timestep solution.

+Predicted saturation and pressure profiles at different times given initial solution.

+## Global Hybrid Newton

+## Local Hybrid Newton

 ## Installation (Not working yet)

 Still working on proper installation, but numpy alone allows to run most of the scripts